ManuelAlex/cube_animation/README.md

 # Cube Animation flutter Test Challenge

-An animated Flutter widget that smoothly moves a red square across the screen when the **"To Left"** and **"To Right"** buttons are pressed.
+An animated Flutter widget that smoothly moves a red square across the screen when the **"Left"** and **"Right"** buttons are pressed.

 ---